shabananavas/commerce_ups_drupal_org/README.txt

 * Commerce Shipping - http://www.drupal.org/project/commerce_shipping
 This provides the infrastructure for Commerce UPS to fully integrate with the Commerce module.
-!!You must use the commerce_shiping 2.x branch dated on or after 2011-Dec-28!!
+You must use the commerce_shiping 2.x!

 - - - - - Optional modules